 Other specialties she works the closest with include Endocrine and Bariatric Surgeons.
 Also, in her field outside of Obesity Medicine, because of her interest in training in nutrition, other specialties include gastroenterology.
 She sees and treats patients who have IBD and help them to manage bowel disease with specific diets and ways of eating and looking food as medicine.

-[26:27] What She Wished She Knew About Obesity Medicine and the Most and Least Liked about the Field
+[26:27] What Dr. Sowa Wishes She Knew About Obesity Medicine

 This is how she approaches every patient.
 But she knows some people can still be disappointed.
 It’s tough.
 There is no fast fix.
 It’s hard work on all fronts.
 And this can be disappointing.

-[29:24] Major Changes in the Field and Some Final Words of Wisdom
+[29:24] Major Changes in the Field of Obesity Medicine

 In terms of major changes she sees coming in the field, we’re going to see novel treatments.
 This field of understanding that gut microbiome is really going to change obesity medicine.
 So there’s a lot of fascinating basic research that is going to translate quickly into clinical medicine.
 She hopes that in her career it goes from five medications to a hundred.
 And that they can really target them into each individual patient.

-If she had to do it all over again, she would still do it..
+If Dr. Sowa had to do it all over again, she would still do it.
 Lastly, she leaves some medical students with some pieces of advice.
 Listen to that little voice inside of your head that led you into medicine in the first place.
-She didn’t even know this existed but there was something in her since she was sixteen that said she wanted to prevent disease.
-Her greatest motivator was to prevent disease and her getting to this now is fulfilling.
+She didn’t even know obesity medicine existed, but there was something in her since she was sixteen that said she wanted to prevent disease.
+Her greatest motivator was to prevent disease and her getting to do this now is fulfilling.

 [33:16] Last Thoughts

-Check out Dr. Alexandra Sowa’s website www.alexandrasowamd.com.
+Check out Dr. Alexandra Sowa’s website.
 Hopefully, this episode has helped you.
 Maybe this opened up your eyes to the specialty that you’ve probably never heard of before.
 This is the very goal of this podcast.
-If you know someone who can come to this podcast, just shoot me an email at firstname.lastname@example.org
+If you know a physician I should consider interviewing for this podcast, just shoot me an email at firstname.lastname@example.org